iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/03-mint-new-alias.md

 Alias Address: rms1ppkafdfejz5x9aa04gvmtrz4v6ts6lzqfqj50274pgaxm60e4493gdry4ys
 ```

-Remember that the Alias ID remains constant and known by every node software regardless the transactions (Alias Outputs generated) issued.
-That means that you can query, through the Tangle Explorer for instance, the current Alias Output of an Alias Id by just supplying the Alias Id or its representation as a Bech32 address.
+Remember that the Alias ID remains constant and known by every node software regardless of the transactions (Alias Outputs generated) issued.
+That means you can query through the Tangle Explorer, for instance, the current Alias Output of an Alias Id by just supplying the Alias Id or its representation as a Bech32 address.